Our School

 Mission Statement

-St. James Catholic School’s mission is to provide a Christ-centered education that develops the whole person and fosters intellectual and moral virtues through academic excellence and a love for truth, beauty and goodness.
-The values we cultivate inspire a desire for heaven through a deeper relationship with Christ, which we witness to the world.
+St. James Catholic School’s mission is to provide a Christ-centered education that forms the whole person, fostering intellectual and moral virtues through rigorous academics and a deep love for truth, beauty, and goodness.
+Rooted in the Catholic tradition and modeled after the early Church, our school embraces a missionary spirit, where educators answer the call to teach as joyful witnesses of the Gospel, freely offering themselves in service to this sacred mission.
+We cultivate excellence in mind and character, inspiring students to pursue holiness and seek heaven through a transformative relationship with Christ, which we joyfully witness to the world.

 Vision Statement